ravenawk/patsbytes/content/articles/ansible_collections.md

 draft: false
 ---

 Ansible content collections, collections for short, are the way to include content not included in ansible-core.
 You can download collections from  https://galaxy.ansible.com or https://console.redhat.com (with a subscription) and even create your own.

 Roles, playbooks, modules, and plugins can be included in a single collection, allowing you to bundle content with similar use cases together.
-The form used when referring to an item in a collection is "namespace.collection.item".
-Let's look at some examples of collections.
+When referring to a collection, use “namespace.collection”.
+Let’s look at some examples.

 | Collection Name         | Description                          |
 |-------------------------|--------------------------------------|